23 Mar The Rush for Gold (Part 2)

 The Move to Private Storage Service Providers

-In the last few years, we moved large quantities of precious metals as part of our precious metals services from banks’ vaults to privately managed vaults in different locations.
+In the last few years, we moved large quantities of physical gold as part of our precious metals services from banks’ vaults to privately managed vaults in different locations.
 There are a few reasons for this trend:

 Fear of a financial crisis